-Hypersensitivity to sumatriptan or to any of the excipients listed at the end of this leaflet.
+Hypersensitivity to sumatriptan or to any of the excipients listed in section 6.1).

-Sumatriptan should not be given to patients who have had myocardial infarction or have ischaemic heart disease (IHD), Prinzmetal's angina / coronary vasospasm, peripheral vascular disease or patients who have symptoms or signs consistent with IHD.
+Sumatriptan should not be given to patients who have had myocardial infarction or have ischaemic heart disease, coronary vasospasm (Prinzmetal's angina), peripheral vascular disease or patients who have symptoms or sign consistent with ischaemic heart disease.